Last updated - March 17, 2021

 This article looks at the importance of WordPress backup and some really useful plugins that will help you with that.

 There are always chances that something unforeseen can happen on your website.
 But that should not lead to loss of valuable information.
 If it’s an eCommerce business that you are running, losing customers’ information would mean grave consequences.
 Therefore, you need to prepare yourself to face any such problems.
-Valuable information like products, posts, reviews, comments etc are stored in your WordPress database.
+Valuable information like products, posts, reviews, comments, etc is stored in your WordPress database.
 Therefore, you really can’t afford it if the WordPress database becomes corrupt.
-If you have a backup in place, you can easily restore your site with it.
+If you have a backup in place, you can easily restore your site to it.

 Regular WordPress backup in multiple locations for added safety

 When you think about a backup strategy, it varies according to individual cases.
 But a sensible thing would be to backup according to the volume of new information on your site.
 For example, if you are running a WooCommerce store, consider how many new product reviews and comments you are getting by the minute.
 Or how many new customers registered on your site, and what all new products have been added.
 You can determine the frequency of backups based on such information.
 There are multiple options you can choose from – real-time, daily, on-demand.